home-assistant/home-assistant.io/source/_integrations/caldav.markdown

 ## Manual Configuration

-You may also manually add a WebDAV calendar in Home Assistant by adding the following section to your `configuration.yaml` file:
+You may also manually add a WebDAV calendar in Home Assistant by adding the following section to your `configuration.yaml` file.
+This method does not support to-do lists.

 {% details Manual configuration examples %}